sodadata/docs/soda-agent/deploy.md

 * `id` and `secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account. {% include k8-secrets.md %}
 * Replace the value of `name` with a custom name for your agent, if you wish.
 * Specify the value for `endpoint` according to your local region: `https://cloud.us.soda.io` for the United States, or `https://cloud.soda.io` for all else.
-* Optionally, add `soda.scanlauncher` settings to configure idle workers in the cluster.
-Launch an idle worker so that at scan time, the agent passes instructions to an already-running idle Scan Launcher and avoids the time-consuming task of starting the pod from scratch.
-This helps your Soda Cloud test scans run faster.
-If you wish, you can configure multiple idle scan launchers waiting for instructions.
 ```yaml
 soda:
         apikey: